 Service in an equal society – the Danish case

-The lack of good service in shops and restaurants seems to be a standard topic amongst expats.
+Are you finding it difficult to get good service in shops and restaurants in Denmark?
+And what is good service?
 Our expat writer looks at the challenges of the Danish service industry in a society of equals.

 The article continues below.

 Two friends, enjoying a beer on a terrace in Aarhus Midtby: one of them gestures to the waiter.

 Finally, the waiter comes over and one of the friends asks for two more beers.

 You have to order them yourself at the bar, says the waiter.
 But why? the patron asks.
 Because I say so, he answers.